blazs/subsets/README.md

 subsets
 =======

-Simple algorithm for generating k-subsets of a n-set.
-See [this note](http://blazsovdat.com/subsets.pdf) for detailed description.
+C implementation of an algorithm for generating k-subsets of an n-set.
+There is also TeX source of an unfinished note describing the algorithm.